 Kerry Dominish oversees the management of EarlyEd, is responsible for EarlyEd complying with all funding guidelines and for achieving our purpose which is to provide quality services to children and families.
 The CEO reports to the EarlyEd Board.

-Team Leaders at each site are responsible for assisting the CEO and Head of Services in the daily management of each site to provide responsive and quality early intervention services to children, their families and community.
+Team Leaders in each area are responsible for the daily management of each area and providing responsive and quality early intervention services and supports for children, families & community.

 CEO and Board Member Profiles

 CEO: Kerry Dominish (BAppSci[SP])

 Kerry has worked extensively in the early childhood intervention, disability and health sectors.
 Using her qualification as a Speech Pathologist, Kerry has worked across the full range of service settings, primarily in NSW but also interstate and overseas and then later in management and as well as training.

 During her early years as a speech pathologist Kerry realised that to support a child to reach their full communication potential family members needed to work together with anyone that supports their child (in particularly at preschool, childcare and school).
 We need to create a team around each child, and all work together collaboratively.

 This has led to a career focused on building and sustaining intervention teams around each individual child, with parents at their centre.
 Through providing training and information, all members of a team learn how to work together to maintain a child’s ongoing development.

 As the Chief Executive Officer, Kerry is committed to making sure all the children and their families we support, at EarlyEd, have access to a highly qualified early childhood intervention team delivering evidence-based practices and innovative services.